Azdevpp/AdminUserInterface/README.md

 # AdminUserInterface

 This is Admin user panel to practis on HTML ,CSS ,JS.

+Deleted GitIgnoreFile